omegaui/keystrokelistener/README.md

 Running the above code will create a window containing text area

+> In the above example, the `e` in the lambda expressions is the object of `KeyEvent` class

 If you press

 - **Ctrl + SHIFT + S** you will see `You pressed CTRL+SHIFT+S` as output